WORLD-CHANGING RESEARCH. POWERFUL CONNECTIONS.

 BURTON D. MORGAN CENTER FOR ENTREPRENEURSHIP

-Purdue University’s innovation, entrepreneurship, and partnership programs are co-located in the Burton D. Morgan building in Discovery Park in an effort to streamline access to these programs.
+Purdue University’s innovation, entrepreneurship, and partnership programs are co-located in the Burton D. Morgan building in an effort to streamline access to these programs.
 The Burton D. Morgan Center for Entrepreneurship programs are housed in the facility along with the Office for Corporate and Global Partnerships.

 This facility is home to the Institute for Global Security and Defense Innovation, Regenstrief Center for Healthcare Engineering and Purdue Policy Research Institute.
 The facility also houses the Purdue Center for the Environment, Purdue Center for Global Food Security, Purdue Climate Change Research Center and Center for Global Soundscapes.
 These centers lead research in biofuels, solar, wind, clean coal, nuclear, batteries, water and hydrogen, as well as biodiversity, climate change, the carbon cycle, hydroclimatology, weather extremes and food security issues.
 Mann Hall is also home to the Institute Accessible Science Lab (IAS), State Utility Forecasting Group (SUFG), Institute for Plant Sciences, Laboratory for Agricultural Sensing and Analytics Research and National Hazards Engineering Research Infrastructure.